-Various forces act on a box with mass 80 kg that can slide along a frictionless horizontal surface.
+The illustrated forces act on an 80.0 kg box that slides along a frictionless horizontal surface.

 - a) Determine the acceleration of the box. - b) Suppose that at one moment the box was moving left.
 Will it slow down, speed up or move with constant velocity in the next moments?
-Explain your answer - c) Suppose that at one moment the box was moving right.
+Explain your answer. - c) Suppose that at one moment the box was moving right.
 Will it slow down, speed up or move with constant velocity in the next moments?
 Explain your answer.

-77 Multiple forces on a single object
+119 Multiple forces on a single object